juliangruber/co-each/README.md

 ### each(arr, fn)

-For each element in the Array `arr`, call the generator `fn` with it and yield when all are done.
+For each element in the Array `arr`, call the generator `fn` with

+* the element
+* the current index
+* the whole array

+as in `Array#forEach` and yield when all are done.
 Functions are being executed in parallel.

 ## Installation